Diploma in Anaesthesia Technology

 Administration of Anaesthesia Learning dosage and patient preparation

-Airway Management Practicing intubation and airway clearance
+Airway Management Practising intubation and airway clearance

 Equipment Maintenance Ensuring the functionality of anaesthetic machines and monitors